 The autumn leaves at the Hong Kong Zoological and Botanical Gardens against the backdrop of the city’s skyline (© Jack via Flickr)

 Don’t want to head out of town to get your fill of fall?
-You can find the colours of autumn Island-side in the Hong Kong Zoological and Botanical Gardens, which are especially scenic during this season.
+You can find red leaves Island-side in the Hong Kong Zoological and Botanical Gardens, which are especially scenic during this season.
 When the leaves of the half-century-old trees on the Avenue of Sweet Gum fall on the path they flank, they create a bright red carpet of foliage that’s worth every camera click.

 Albany Road, Central, Hong Kong